 With the advancement of the Cloud, there are new possibilities opening up on how applications can be built on the Internet.
 There are large scaled software systems such as social networking sites and e-commerce applications have already been built and have gained popularity enormously.
-These applications can be benefitted greatly by using cloud services to minimize K-Means follows the partitioned clustering approach.
-It costs and improve service quality to the end users.
+These applications can be benefitted greatly by using cloud services to minimize costs and improve service quality to the end users.